Fall Extended Hiking & Stargazing Trip

 Even if you’ve already experienced Cataract Canyon, you haven’t seen it like this.
-Come join us as we approach Cataract Canyon from the Green River side, allowing an extended eight days for exploring canyons and ancient Pueblo ruins in the heart of Canyonlands National Park.
+Join us as we approach Cataract Canyon from the Green River side, allowing an extended eight days for exploring canyons and ancient Pueblo ruins in the heart of Canyonlands National Park.
 Some of the highlights of this trip will include hiking to the Dollhouse, enjoying the depths of Dark Canyon and not to be forgotten the raging whitewater of Cataract Canyon.
-This upcoming season, we are exited to offer this unique trip with the added richness of a star-gazing special!
+This upcoming season, we are excited to offer this unique trip with the added richness of a star-gazing special!

 This Cataract Canyon river rafting trip will be cradled in Canyonlands National Park, recently certified as a “Dark Sky Park” by the International Dark Sky Association.
 While your days will be spent luxuriating in the sunshine, exploring ancient side-canyons and facing some of the biggest whitewater in North America, your nights will open up a whole new world.
 Using both binoculars and the naked eye, we will explore the Milky Way, see the Andromeda Galaxy, watch satellites and meteors, and learn constellations.